redpanda-data/redpanda/.github/ISSUE_TEMPLATE/01_bug_report.md

 ### Version & Environment

-Redpanda Version:
+Redpanda version: (use `rpk version`):

 <!--

+Please also give versions of other components:
+- Operating System (e.g. from `/etc/os-release`):
-Client libraries in use (e.g. rdkafka, franz-go) Operating system, container runtime, etc.
+- Any Kafka client libraries in use (e.g. rdkafka, franz-go)
+- Docker (use `docker info`):
+- Kubernetes (use `kubectl version`):

-Link to test failure for automated tests
+Include link to test results for automated test failures

 -->

 ### What went wrong?